Hole-in-One Guide: Recognition, Etiquette, & How to Display

 Available here

-When displaying a hole in one golf ball, several pieces of information are also included such as the date, hole number, golf course, yardage, and/or club used.
+When displaying a hole-in-one golf ball, several pieces of information are also included such as the date, hole number, golf course, yardage, and/or club used.

 Often witnesses or any additional special information is added — on your birthday, first day of retirement, played course the day after the Masters, first time golfing, low round score, etc.